 Let's start by stating the obvious: every high school senior needs to take the lead role in his or her college search.
 It is your search, and you need to take responsibility for your future.
 But the savvy college applicant uses every resource at his or her disposal.
 This includes guidance counselors, teachers, coaches, mentors, online resources -- and yes, parents and family members.

 It is important to acknowledge the helpful role family can play in the search process.
-Those close you often have wisdom to share and can help broaden your perspective.
-Healthy family involvement, whether it is from an older sibling who has been through it before, or a parent who can help navigate the financial aid process, can be an invaluable asset to help you become a more knowledgeable and effective applicant.
+Those closest to you often have wisdom to share and can help broaden your perspective.
+Healthy family involvement, whether from an older sibling who has been through it before or a parent who can help navigate the financial aid process, can be an invaluable asset to help you become a more knowledgeable and effective applicant.

 Of course, striking the right balance between the overbearing "helicopter" parent and the "you're-on-your-own-kid" family member can be tricky.
 This month, F&M offers you some helpful tips on how you and your family can work together toward a common goal: your college education.